The three rules of packing to the average-weight system for small bakers

 You only need to keep a record of baked bread weight checks for bread that is to be offered for sale in a secure wrapper.
 The records must be kept for the shelf life of the loaf and must be provided for inspection if requested by a weights and measures inspector.

 Some bakers will previously have been granted an exemption from record keeping by their local chief inspector of weights and measures.
 These bakers are producing bread where every dough piece is weighed to an acceptable target weight and the majority of the bread is sold directly to the public at the premises where it is baked or from vehicles operated from those premises.
-Following a change in the legislation such exemptions are no longer able to be applied for and granted (although existing exemptions still apply).
+Exemptions may no longer be applied for, although existing exemptions still apply.

 As mentioned above, records of the weight checks made on unwrapped bread and bread sold in open wrappers are not required to be kept.
 However, whether or not you are required to keep records of bread weight checks, keeping such records can be a good idea as they help to prove the defence of taking all reasonable precautions and all due diligence that is allowed for by the Weights and Measures Act.